MicrosoftDocs/visualstudio-docs/docs/data-tools/linq-to-sql-tools-in-visual-studio2.md

 ## LINQ to SQL queries

-The entity classes created by the **O/R Designer** are designed for use with [language integrated query (LINQ)](/dotnet/csharp/linq/).
+The entity classes created by the **O/R Designer** are designed for use with [Language-integrated query (LINQ)](/dotnet/csharp/linq/).
 For more information, see [How to: Query for information](/dotnet/framework/data/adonet/sql/linq/how-to-query-for-information).

 ## Separate the generated DataContext and entity class code into different namespaces